Motivic Realizations of Singularity Categories and Vanishing Cycles

-In this section we discuss the $\ell$-adic realization of $\BU$-modules and dg-categories. \begin{assumption} Throughout this section we assume that $S$ is an excellent scheme of dimension less or equal than one and we work with $\bsch$ the category of schemes of finite type over $S$\, \footnote{which by \cite[Prop.
-7.8.6 page 217]{MR0199181} are also excellent.}.
-We fix $\ell$ a prime invertible in $S$. \end{assumption} We describe below, working over schemes under the assumption \ref{assumption-excellentdim1}, the construction of a monoidal realization functor
+\begin{context} Throughout this section we assume that $S$ is an excellent scheme of dimension less or equal than one and we denote by $\bsch$ the category of schemes of finite type over $S$.
+Notice that by \cite[Prop.
+7.8.6 page 217]{MR0199181} such schemes are also excellent.
+We fix $\ell$ a prime invertible in $S$. \end{context}